jinwoov/Ops401/Reading-notes/reading27.md

     - Authentication: Splunk enterprise must run s a user with credentials to access those machine
     - Disk bandwidth: Splunk needs a lot of disk I/O bandwidth.
 Configure anti virus to avoid monitoring Splunk Enterprise directories.
 - To install the universal forwarder with a static configuration
-    - You dont need to configure later
+    - You don't need to configure later